JishLong/NES-Game-Remaster/README.md

 - (partial) HUD
 - All possible game states and transitions (and bonus main menu with super helpful game tips)

-Additionally, here are some other cool features (literally no one asked, who tf cares) that might be hard to miss:
+In addition to the main Sprint 4 requirements from the web page, there are a handful of other cool features that may or may not be hard to miss:
-- Link's sword attack (Z, N) will create a projectile if he is at full health (for now, is also spammable :) )
+- Link's sword attack (Z, N) will create a projectile if he is at full health (NOT spammable)
 - The boomerangs for both Link and the Goriyas will home back to the user, and Link's can stun enemies and pick up items
+- Clock items can freeze enemies similarly to Link's boomerang, but lasts until you leave the room
 - Link can actually die from his own bombs (how sad)
-- Super epic transitions for going to basement room and winning game (not very epic)
+- Really awesome game transitions for losing, winning, and going to the basement
-- Effect when picking up a bow looks cool (it's not cool)
+- Original "new item" effect when picking up the bow
 - Enemies drop items upon death
 - Pause and mute buttons will even work during camera transitions!
+- Super secret doorways that can be found by blowing up the walls
+- "Typing out" of text in the old man room
+- Try attacking the old man if you dare (careful - may be laggy!)
+- Full wallmaster behavior, complete with link getting sent back to the start (careful around the walls!)
+- Cool custom mouse cursor
+- Robust event system for various puzzles/events in-game!